Texas officer charged with murder in fatal store shooting

 After Lucas’ arrest was announced, Merritt posted: “This didn’t happen quickly.
 It should (have) happened the day he murdered JP.
 John should still be here.”

-Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known about the closely knit community.
-The town has about 1,500 residents about 70 miles (113 kilometers) northeast of Dallas.
+Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known in the close-knit community.

+“He had a bright future.
+He was going to start up his own business, a fitness center,” Price’s sister, April Louis, told CBS This Morning.
+“And it’s just, it’s just gone.
+I mean, it didn’t have to end like that.”

 Price played football in 2008 for Hardin-Simmons University in Abilene, Texas.
 Hardin-Simmons football coach Jesse Burleson tweeted that the university “lost one of our own in a terrible situation.
 Jonathan Price was an awesome young man during his time with Cowboy football.”